|Quick Facts: Art Directors|

 |5 years or more|

-About 3 in 5 art directors were self-employed in 2016.
-Others worked for advertising and public relations firms, newspaper and magazine publishers, motion picture and video industries, and specialized design services firms.
+Most art directors are self-employed.
+Others work for advertising and public relations firms, newspaper and magazine publishers, motion picture and video industries, and specialized design services firms.

 Art directors need at least a bachelor’s degree in an art or design subject and previous work experience.
 Depending on the industry, art directors may have previously worked as graphic designers, illustrators, copy editors, or photographers, or in another art or design occupation.